fyngyrz/aa_macro/feature-list.md

 	  * Custom escape sequences
   * Can replace any built-in \(see built-ins, below\)
   * Fully independent namespace
+  * Utility list function \(creates data list of currently defined style\)
+  * Can output a style verbatim in HTML without processing for reference

 * Built-ins: `[builtIn options]` syntax
   * Text styling